- Analytical Chemistry

-The CRC Handbook of Chemistry and Physics is a comprehensive one-volume reference resource for chemistry and physics, first published in 1913, and currently in its 96th edition.
-It is sometimes nicknamed the 'Rubber Bible' or the 'Rubber Book', as CRC originally stood for "Chemical Rubber Company".
+The CRC Handbook of Chemistry and Physics, a part of the CHEMnetBASE service, is a comprehensive one-volume reference resource for chemistry and physics, first published in 1913 and regularly updated with new data.
 It contains tables with properties of chemical compounds as well as mathematical and physical formula.

-Freely accessible repository for small-molecule organic, inorganic and organometallic crystal structures
+Freely accessible repository for small-molecule organic, inorganic, organometallic and mineral crystal structures.

 The Crystallography Open Database (COD) gathers available inorganic, organometallic and small organic molecule structural data in one database and adopts an open access model.
 The COD contains entries in Crystallographic Information File (CIF) Format, with nearly full coverage of the International Union of Crystallography publications.